Francis Chichester: Family

 Sir Francis Chichester had two sons, George and Giles.
 His older son George died in 1968 of an asthma attack.
 His younger son, Giles Chichester, was for many years a British politician, and Conservative Member of the European Parliament for South West England and Gibraltar.

+Portrayals

+Chichester is played by Simon McBurney in the 2017 film The Mercy, the story of amateur sailor Donald Crowhurst competing in the Sunday Times Golden Globe Race in 1968.